 Finally, because of the significant amount of money involved and potential complications, it may be worthwhile to consult with a real estate broker or attorney.
 In addition, local laws often control the kind of real estate disclosures you need to make, so check your local as well as state laws.

-If you're selling a home, you need to make sure you disclose certain facts and conditions, such as the presence of termites or lead contamination.
+If you're selling a home, you need to make sure you are upfront about certain facts and conditions, such as the presence of termites or water damage to the property.
 If you have concerns about such disclosures or need additional clarity, you may want to speak with a legal professional.
 Find a real estate attorney near you to learn more.